Know Your Ability - If you haven't been hiking or exercising regularly, start with very easy hikes - short with little elevation gain.

 Sunscreen - Don't forget it.
 You can even get sunburned on a cloudy day.

-Wear a Hat – A large brim hat will keep the sun off your face.
+Wear a Hat - A large brim hat will keep the sun off your face, ears and the back of your neck.

 Insect Repellant - Keep the bugs at bay.